 Who is Dr Katie Bouman

-A BBC picture, celebrating the representation of women in STEM (Science, Technology, Engineering and Math), depicts Dr Bouman with the stacks of image data, alongside the image of Margaret Hamilton, who is standing next to the stack of the Apollo Guidance Computer source code.
+A BBC picture, celebrating the representation of women in STEM, depicts Dr. Bouman with the stacks of image data, alongside the image of Margaret Hamilton; who is standing next to the stack of the Apollo Guidance Computer source code.
 Margaret Hamilton was the Director of Software engineering Division of the MIT Instrumentation Laboratory, which developed on-board flight software for Appollo space program which enabled the first man landing on the moon in 1969.
 The BBC picture went viral among the netizens.

-And that is when a few misogynistic, cowardly persons with absolutely nothing to do, decided to question Bouman’s contribution to the project.
-These self- proclaimed seekers of truth posted comments across various social media platforms- Twitter, Reddit, Facebook, discrediting Bouman, asking what “She had done to be standing in the limelight”.
+And that is when a few misogynistic men decided to question Bouman’s contribution to the project.
+These self-proclaimed seekers of truth posted comments across various social media platforms.
+They tried to discredit Bouman on Twitter, Reddit, Facebook by asking what she had done.
+Why was she hogging all the limelight for no reason.
 Not satisfied, certain trolls went a step further and created multiple fake profiles of Bouman, posting malicious content to discredit her.